brianscan14/FE-1st-Milestone-Project/README.md

 - [FontAwesome](https://fontawesome.com/start)
     - The site used BootstrapCDN to provide icons from FontAwesome
 - [Autoprefixer](https://autoprefixer.github.io/)
-    - Used to validate the css code for all browsers
+    - Used to validate the CSS code for all browsers
 - [TinyPNG](https://tinypng.com/)
     - Compressed size of pictures used on website, to improve loading efficiency
 - [FancyBox](https://www.fancyapps.com/fancybox/3/)
-    - Project uses fancybox for a modal popup to browse the images in porfolio page
+    - Project uses fancybox for a modal popup to browse through the images in the portfolio page

 ### **Features:**

 The navbar changes on this page with regards to screen size to be more mobile user friendly, as a lot of the traffic will be stemming from a link on the Instagram page.
-Smaller screen devices utilise a collapse button icon to pick the sections for handiness.
+Smaller screen devices utilise a collapse button icon to pick the sections for ease of use.
 The logo is placed above the nav items in order to stand out, and the selected tab is ‘active’ to denote to users what page they are currently on.
-This allows users to recognise the brand and clicking it returns them to the home page.
+This allows users to recognise the brand and clicking the logo returns them to the home page.

 There is also a footer at the bottom of every page, which highlights when hovered over to the standard light cream/pink colour.
-These icons symbolise links to social media and also PayPal, the actual private pages were not included for privacy reasons.
+These icons symbolise links to social media and also PayPal, the actual private pages were not included in this project for privacy reasons.

 ##### Home:

 At the top of the home page a hero banner is featured which stems across the width of the screen.
-On the left is an old telly which includes the page logo, and on the right the colour scheme kicks off with some text and a link to the shop.
-The telly image is removed for smaller screens so as not to be taking up too much scrolling time with unnecessary content that doesn’t entice the user to engage.
+On the left is an old television which includes the page logo, and on the right the colour scheme kicks off with some text and a link to the shop.
+The television image is removed for smaller screens so as not to be taking up too much scrolling time with unnecessary content that doesn’t entice the user to engage.
 The direction to purchase items begins straight away on the page.

 Below that then there are two sections styled in the colour scheme.
-These sections provide links to the shop again, and the other to the contact page if they wanted a customer order, these links open on the same page so that a mess isn’t created with redirections.
+These sections provide links to the shop again, and the other to the contact page if they wanted a custom order, these links open on the same page so that a mess isn’t created with redirections.

-There is then some more sections which are styled with borders to give the page a bit of style, these show off her interests.
-Links to blogs are incorporated (the blogs will need to be created by the person) which will give the user a better idea of the individual’s interests and skills.
+There is then some more sections which are fashioned with borders to give the page a bit of style, these show off her interests.
+Links to blogs are incorporated (the blog's content will need to be created by the person) which will give the user a better idea of the individual’s interests and skills.

 A photo banner then scrolls across the page on larger screens which showcase the Instagram photos.
 Whilst hovering the banner pauses and the photo hovered over scales slightly in order to ponder it, the 1st, 2nd, 3rd and 4th photos had to be repeated in order to give the illusion of a continuous carousel as there is no JavaScript functionality.